Fornication/Wanderlust/README.md

 ## Preamble

-Time to '**git gud**'

-Arkay’s Commandment is a Requiem-based and 3Tweaks-based mod list that aims to provide a fair, challenging Skyrim experience.
+Wanderlust is a Requiem-based and 3Tweaks-based mod list that aims to provide a fair, challenging Skyrim experience.
 You will be pressured to manage your resources efficiently, plan your travels carefully, and take on all encounters cautiously, while always needing a backup plan.
 There will be a somewhat steep learning curve for those not used to playing a more punishing list, but progression feels much more meaningful and earned.

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.**